eeshmalvi/EarthQuakeWatcher/README.md

 It explicitly marks major earthquakes (whose magnitude is equal to or more than 2 Richter scale (ML) ) with a RED CIRCLE, indicating most damage in the area .

-It provides Real-Time data from "earthquake.usgs.gov" which is updatred in every 1 hour.
+It provides Real-Time data from "earthquake.usgs.gov" which is updated in every 1 hour.

 # PERMISSIONS